README

 import 'arc-server/install';

-this module near the beginning of your application entry point before loading any modules that need to be adaptable.
+If you are not bundling your server files with another arc plugin, you should import/require this module near the beginning of your application entry point before loading any modules that need to be adaptable.

 arc-server/proxy